makerdao/staxx/README.md

   - The docker compose service manages all the docker images needed for the setup and use of the testchain environment.

-## Docker Compose

-1. Build all images.
-2. Use `make migrate` to setup DB schema for app.
-3. Use `make run-latest` to run.
-4. Use `make stop-latest` to stop containers.
-5. Use `make rm-latest` to remove containers (except PostgreSQL data `./docker/postgres-data`).

-Instead of doing steps 2 and 3, you can run the `docker-compose` command in your console.
-NOTE: You will have to use `docker-compose -f ./docker/docker-compose.yaml` to point compose to correct file.

 ## Installation

 Before starting, you should confirm that you have docker compose up and running.